A New Paradigm For The Mall REIT Sector

 I believe the news last week suggests more than just a “re-set button” for the Mall REIT sector, but more of a paradigm shift in which the cream is now rising to the top.
 As I have suggested throughout the year, there is a clear and present bifurcation underway in terms of quality and investors should make sure that they are on the right side of the quality trade.
 Just take a look at this chart:

 In summary, I expect to see shares in higher-quality retail REITs to trade up.
 The GGP and Taubman news last week signal the fact that lines are no longer blurred within the Mall REIT sector, and the flight to quality is underway.
-Consider this a “harbinger” of sorts for Washington Prime (WPG) and CBL (CBL) investors, as I don’t see bidders for these properties and when the “music is over” (i.e. Sears files bankruptcy) investors could be left without a chair.
+Consider this a “harbinger” of sorts for Washington Prime (WPG) and CBL (CBL) investors, as I don’t see bidders for these properties and when the “music is over” (i.e. Sears (NASDAQ:SHLD) files bankruptcy) investors could be left without a chair.

 From The Intelligent REIT Investor